 Sound familiar?
 The Red Ball Garage was the starting point of the first Cannonball Run in 1971, which ran from New York City to the Portofino Inn in Redondo Beach, CA. These gratuitous photos, paragraph, and the web link below are the only ways I will ever get a Lamborghini into one of my CC COALs.
 And that smiling blond in the red jump suit as well.

-I’ll wait here for four minutes while you watch the movie’s great opening scenes and listen to the sweet sound of that black Lamborghini Countach (link updated).
+I’ll wait here while you watch the movie’s great opening scenes and listen to the sweet sound of that black Lamborghini Countach (link updated).

 You have just seen the best part of that movie.

 On some projects, I reverse commuted from Manhattan to NJ.
 One would think that was easy considering the traffic was all going in the opposite direction.
 But the Lincoln Tunnel often only had one of the six tubes going west in the morning and east in the evening, so it wasn’t as quick as I had expected.

 On some frigid winter mornings I’d walk to the Red Ball Garage, give the attendant my ID number, and I’d hear the cold shuddering car shaking on the carburetor choke stepup on the elevator as it came down to street level.
 I’d get in, turn the heater on full, and hope it would warm up quickly.
 Sometimes at the first red light at Lexington Ave, I’d be crunched down in the seat waiting for warmth to come and I’d hear a tap tap tap on the passenger window.
 It was street walkers looking for business.
 And I thought I had it hard, waiting for the Impala’s heat to come up.
 They were wearing miniskirts and high heels!

 Equally bad, just before I got to the entrance road to the Lincoln Tunnel, I would pass a church on the right where many homeless souls were waiting in a long cold line for breakfast at a local church.